 No, it does not.
 It is tank mix compatible with them though.

 It is a mineral fertilizer that contains nitrates in the exact balance for optimal growth and crop health.

-It should work if the system is kept clean and sterile.
+It works very well in DWC systems.
 Silicon is beneficial but not an essential nutrient, so it is not in Gold Leaf.
-However, Gold Leaf is compatible with potassium silicate based additives.
-Just add the potassium silicate to the tank after adding Gold Leaf.
-There is plenty of soluble cal-mag in Gold Leaf but feel free to add more if you think your plants would benefit from extra.
+However, Gold Leaf is compatible with potassium silicate-based additives.
+Just add the potassium silicate to the tank before adding Gold Leaf.
+Where Gold Leaf contains calcium and magnesium, in hydroponics systems such as DWC, the addition of cal/mag is recommended.
+Especially if using RO water.

 The general rule is that once you have topped off the reservoir with a volume of water

 equal to the volume of the reservoir, it’s time for a change out.
 In other words, if you have a 25-gallon tank and have replenished five gallons, five times, it’s time to change it out.
 Follow the dilution rate for